From The Grindhouse Cinema Database

 Sande N. Johnson

 Through 1967, Sande Johnson, a Nudie film maker in the New York Scene now best known for his work on Teenage Gang Debs with Jerry Denby, contributed to the Chancellor story with several of his B&W Nudies, occasionally bordering towards a Roughie style.
 Twisted Sex (March, 1966) would start a series of films Distributed through the Company, usually brought over by Associates Productions, all being "Lost Films" as of 2010.
 Of the films Produced in 1967, Infidelity American Style (Jan.
-1967) would feature Peggy Steffans (Using her Cleo Nova alias) and Joanna Mills (Aroused, Joe Sarno's The Sex Cycle and The Swap), Justine (May, 1967) would feature Steffans, The Game People Play (Sept.
-1967) would include Cherie Winters (The Sex Cycle, Wall of Flesh, The Bizarre Ones, Passion in Hot Hallows using her Lola Valentine alias).
+1967) would feature Peggy Steffans (Using her Cleo Nova alias) and Joanna Mills (Aroused, Joe Sarno's The Sex Cycle and The Swap and How They Make It), Justine (May, 1967) would feature Steffans, The Game People Play (Sept.
+1967) would include Cherie Winters (The Sex Cycle, The Wall of Flesh, The Bizarre Ones, Passion in Hot Hallows using her Lola Valentine alias).
 Johnson's other 1967 film, The Singles, would feature Darlene Bennett and would be carried by Chellee Films, possibly related to the Chancellor story.

 Confessions of a Psycho Cat (Three Loves of a Psycho Cat)

 The best known and among the most interesting of films Chancellor Distributed through The 60's was the manic classic Confessions of a Psycho Cat, a film featuring Jake LaMotta that was almost completed in 1966 but was slightly changed around for a 1968 release, with several scenes all having the trademarks of a Barry Mahon film, although we may never know just who was behind the added on scenes.
 This twisted take on The Most Dangerous Game would be very legendary through the years, with hardly anyone knowing who Director Herb Stanley was or even if it was an alias, despite the presence of LaMotta.
-There have also been reports of this playing under it's original title Three Loves of a Psycho Cat.
+There have also been reports of this playing under its original title Three Loves of a Psycho Cat.

 Other Films of Interest: The Bushwacker, Submission, Unholy Matrimony, and Zoe Laskari